 There are those who embrace email, and there are those who don’t.
-And stuck in the middle between these two groups, there are property managers.
+And stuck in the middle between these groups are property managers.
 Mail was an early casualty in the digital revolution, and yet debate over when and to whom it should be sent persists.
 Why?

 It’s about customer preferences versus business processes.
 The question, in other words, goes like this: if you have 250 properties in your portfolio, and one or two owners prefer to receive mail with a postage stamp on it rather than email, is it better to communicate with everyone via one system and send 250 letters?
 Or is it better to adapt your systems to cater for the two owners, meaning you can send two letters and just email the remaining 248?